Attitude Reference Frames

 Spacecraft1.SetAttitudeRefFrame(0);

-The EulerAnglesLVLH property can be used to display the Euler Angles that define the orientation of the Spacecraft BCS with respect to its LVLH frame:
+The EulerAnglesLVLH property can be used to display the Euler Angles that define the orientation of the Spacecraft BCS with respect to the LVLH frame:

 Report Spacecraft1.EulerAnglesLVLH;